Vanja Zvekanov: Javor Ivanjica

+Haladás

+In June 2022, Zvekanov joined Haladás in Hungary.

 International career

-While playing for FC Spartak Subotica, Zvekanov played for the U17 national team of Serbia, and then he also played for the U19 national team of Serbia.
-In 2019, he was on the wider list of the U21 national team led by the coach Nenad Milovanović.
-He played with the youth national team in the qualifications for the European Championship in Northern Ireland, when they won a place for the elite round of qualifications in Italy.
+While playing for FC Spartak Subotica, Zvekanov played for the Serbia national U17 team, and then he also played for the Serbia national U19 team.
+In 2019, he was on the wider list of the Serbia national U21 team led by the coach Nenad Milovanović.
+He played with the national youth team in the qualifications for the European Championship in Northern Ireland, when they won a place for the elite round of qualifications in Italy.